ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/user_guide/sim_user_guide/input/profilescatalog.rst

 ===============

 The ProfilesCatalog contains all AgentProfiles, VehicleProfiles and generic ProfileGroups and Profiles.
-Depending on the configuration the simulator could require a "Driver"-ProfileGroup, a "Spawner"- and "TrafficGroup"-ProfileGroup, or sensor and vehiclecomponent specific ProfileGroups.
+Depending on the configuration the simulator could require a "Driver"-ProfileGroup, a "Spawner"- and "TrafficGroup"-ProfileGroup, a "TrafficRules"-ProfileGroup or sensor and vehiclecomponent specific ProfileGroups.

 * :ref:`profilescatalog_agentprofiles`
 * :ref:`profilescatalog_vehicleprofiles`